How to Apply

 - A simple screening test of the amount of iron in your blood will be done.
 If you do not wish to have finger-stick test, some of our clinics have non-invasive methods for checking your iron.
 Ask the WIC staff for other options.

 - You will meet with a WIC health professional who will discuss your health and nutrition with you.
-She will then tell you the reason you qualify for the program and what foods you will receive.
+She will explain the reason you qualify for the program and what foods you will receive.
 She will also give you simple ideas to improve your family’s eating habits.
 Ask the WIC health professional any questions you might have.
 She is there to help you.

 - You will receive WIC checks to purchase specific healthy foods at the grocery store.
 These checks may be redeemed at most stores in Utah.
 See our Approved Vendor List.